mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 #### 2 - 17:34

 From this way of life, you can really understand why you have to have a funeral service.
-[If a person dies and their ashes are just scattered wherever] – that’s fine.
+[If a person dies and their ashes are scattered wherever] – that’s fine.
 But are you satisfied, or not?
 It’s questionable.
 So finally, we want to do something for her or him, after his or her death, *beyond* the idea of “nothing left behind after death.”
 It doesn’t matter; just perform a funeral service.

 The content of that funeral service is a good lesson for you: [you] can always direct [yourself] to the beautiful destination *and* take care of day-to-day [life].
 That means just take care of the funeral service with wholeheartedness.
 At that time, the funeral service really helps everyone, and also [it’s helpful] for you.
 This is the meaning of Buddhist services.

 Dogen Zenji always talks about this in detail, but simply speaking, [it is] a very simple practice: *sit down*.
 So-called *shikan*: wholeheartedness.
 But that really gives you *lots* of information.
 Without the quality of this wholehearted way of life, you cannot take care of [...] everyday life, because everyday life is very complicated.
-Within the complicated and multitudinous aspect of everyday life, you have to manifest your *whole personality*, regarded as a simple entity including your very complicated life: heredity, karma, customs, many things.
+Within the complicated and multitudinous aspect of everyday life, you have to manifest your *whole personality*, regarded as simple entities including your very complicated life: heredity, karma, customs, many things.

 How do we know?
-That is very simple *personalities*.
+That is very simple: *personalities*.
 That’s why we can feel this from everyone.
 Even though you don’t say anything, you’re talking about your own life.

 So this is our practice, and also this is our study.
 Day by day, we have to study.

 So finally the conclusion is: karma is... *guess*.
 We don’t know. *[He laughs.]* I can say I don’t know what karma is.
 But I think I can give you some hint what karma is.
 Okay?

 So don’t accept karma as kind of pessimistic.
 No. It’s not [just a] good aspect of human life, but it’s not fate or destiny.
-It’s *kind of* destiny or fate, but it includes dynamic energy to make your life productive.
+It’s kind of destiny or fate, but it includes dynamic energy to make your life productive.

 This is karma.
 Practically speaking, I don’t know [what it is], but everyone can feel it.
 That’s why you can use karma, even though you don’t understand it. *[He chuckles.]*